Scar (The Lion King): Critical response

-Scar has garnered widespread acclaim from film critics, some of whom praised him as a better character than Simba.
-Author Peter M. Nichols wrote in his book New York Times Essential Library: Children's Movies: A Critic's Guide to the Best Films Available on Video and DVD that Scar "is the most interesting character in the film," describing Simba and Mufasa "bores in comparison."
-Janet Maslin of The New York Times called Scar a "delectably wicked" villain.
-Maslin went on to praise Irons's voice acting, writing that the actor "slithers through the story in grandiose high style, with a green-eyed malevolence that is one of film's chief delights."
-Leah Rozen of People described Scar as "a flawless realization of Irons's special talent."
-Gene Siskel of the Chicago Tribune lauded Scar as the film's "best character," jokingly describing him as "Irons' Claus von Bulow with fur."
-Similarly, ComingSoon.net's Joshua Starnes hailed Scar as "the best part of the film."
-Praising both Scar and Irons's acting, Starnes continued, "He switches so quickly and easily from campy to deadly its like a showcase for how to do an over-the-top villain right."
-Concluding that "Villains are often the most memorable characters in a Disney animated film," Roger Ebert described Scar "one of the great ones."
-James Berardinelli of ReelViews reviewed, "Gone is the buffoonery that has marked the recent trio of Ursula, Gaston, and Jafar," writing, "Scar is a sinister figure, given to acid remarks and cunning villainy."
-Berardinelli concluded, "The cold-hearted manner in which he causes his Mufasa's death lets us know that this is not a lion to be trifled with."
+Scar has received widespread acclaim from film critics.
+In his book New York Times Essential Library: Children's Movies: A Critic's Guide to the Best Films Available on Video and DVD (2003), author Peter M. Nichols identified Scar as the film's most interesting character, describing Simba and Mufasa as "bores in comparison".
+Janet Maslin of The New York Times called Scar a "delectably wicked" villain and called Irons' voice acting a highlight.
+Leah Rozen of People described Scar as "a flawless realization of Irons's special talent".
+While Gene Siskel of the Chicago Tribune called Scar the film's best character, ComingSoon.net's Joshua Starnes called him "the best part of the film" and "a showcase for how to do an over-the-top villain right".
+Roger Ebert called Scar memorable and one of Disney's greatest animated villains, while James Berardinelli of ReelViews called him a welcome departure from "the buffoonery that has marked the recent trio" of Disney villains, specifically Ursula, Gaston, and Jafar.

+In addition to praising the character, film critics greeted Irons's vocal performance enthusiastically.

 "Simba is also influenced by his delectably wicked uncle, Scar (Jeremy Irons).
 Scar arranges Mufasa's disturbing on-screen death in a manner that both banishes Simba to the wilderness and raises questions about whether this film really warranted a G rating ...
 For the grown-ups, there is Mr. Irons, who has been as devilishly well captured by Disney's graphic artists (Scar's supervising animator: Andreas Deja) as Robin Williams was in Aladdin.
 Bored, wicked and royally sarcastic, Mr. Irons's Scar slithers through the story in grandiose high style, with a green-eyed malevolence that is one of film's chief delights.
 'Oh, and just between us, you might want to work on that little roar of yours, hmm?' he purrs to Simba, while purporting to be a mentor to his young nephew.
 Scar, who also gives a reprise of Mr. Irons's best-known line from Reversal of Fortune, may not be much of a father figure, but he's certainly great fun."